pbmoeller/libAwesomeMC/readme.md

 # libAwesomeMC

-libAwesomeMC is a library to read and write Minecraft NBT and Level data.
+libAwesomeMC is a C++ library to read and write Minecraft NBT and Level data.

-The current library version targets Minecraft 1.18.1.
+The current library version targets Minecraft 1.18.1 and data version 2865.

+# Building the library

+libAwesomeMC requires a few third party libraries for the full build.

+- zlib (tested with version 1.2.11)
+- googletest (only for unit tests, tested with latest version > 1.11.0)

+Make sure that the libraries are built and can be found with the `find_package` command of CMake.
+You can also point CMake to the correct directory (see section about Windows).

+This library requires a compiler with C++20 support.
+(GCC 10.3.0, Visual Studio 16.9)

 # References